Skip to content

 • IEDriverServer_x64_X.X.X.zip (for 64-bit Internet Explorer)

-The file inside the zip archive is called IEDriverServer.exe and you need to copy it into the C:\Program Files (x86)\Inflectra\Rapise\Bin folder (or wherever you installed Rapise).
+The IEDriverServer.exe file inside the zip archive needs to be copied into the C:\Program Files (x86)\Inflectra\Rapise\Bin folder (or your Rapise installation directory).

 Chrome for Testing

-In 2023 Google introduced Chrome for Testing - a new Chrome flavor that specifically targets web app testing and automation use cases.
-It addresses auto-update: great for users, painful for developers problem.
-In Rapise we implemented an easy way of managing Chrome for Testing binaries.
-It allows downloading Chrome binaries as well as automatic creation of browser profiles.
+In 2023, Google introduced Chrome for Testing—a new Chrome flavor that specifically targets web app testing and automation use cases.
+It addresses the problem of auto-update: great for users, painful for developers.
+In Rapise, we implemented an easy way to manage Chrome for Testing binaries.
+It allows for downloading Chrome binaries and automatic creation of browser profiles.

 Chrome for Testing Dialog

-To open Chrome for Testing dialog use main menu Tools > Chrome for Testing.
-It will show the list of available Chrome versions.
+To open the Chrome for Testing dialog, use the main menu Tools > Chrome for Testing.
+This will display a list of available Chrome versions.

 Chrome for Testing Dialog